brucemcpherson/effex-api-client/README.md

 2. An item can be read back, updated or removed using the writer key plus the item key.
 3. To assign read access to an item, you can specify a comma separated list of readers as a parameter when creating the item.
 Any reader keys mentioned in that list can read the item using the reader key plus the item key.
 4. To assign update access to an item, you can specify a comma separated list of updaters as a parameter when creating the item.
 Any updater keys mentioned in that list can read or update the item using the updater key plus the item key.
 5. To register an alias, you need a writer key and a data item id.
-You can then register an alias to a key/item combination and that key can use the alias to access the item that has been assigned that alias.
-This can be used to change the underlying data to a different item, without having to bother communicating the new item id  - so for example, a collaborating app could get by with only knowing a reader key plus a constant alias, even when the specific data item assigned to the alias is changed
+You can then register an alias to a key/item combination and that key can use the alias to access the item to which it has been assigned.

 ## Expiration and disabling
 Because this is a store for ephemeral data, everthing expires - accounts, data items, access keys and aliases - and their lifetime can each be individually set.
 Keys can last for months, but in the free version, data currently expires after a maximum of 12 hours although this may be revised as the service comes out of beta.

+Lifetimes are set by explicit parameters, or inherited from the key used to create them.

 All access keys and items are associated with a specific account and will be immediately stop working if you disable or remove an account.
 You can create multiple accounts and manage them in the API console.
 You can stop a boss key being able to generate new keys by deleting it from the API console.